Breiz Atao

-Breiz Atao (also Breizh Atao) (in Breton Brittany For Ever cf. Breizh atav), was a Breton nationalist journal in the mid-twentieth century.
+Breiz Atao (also Breizh Atao) (in Breton: Brittany For Ever cf. Breizh atav), was a Breton nationalist journal in the mid-twentieth century.
 It was written in French, and has always been considered as a French nationalist journal by the non-francized Bretons.
 The term is also used for the broader movement associated with the journal's political position.

 Founded in 1918 in the aftermath of World War I, Breiz Atao would exist throughout the inter-war years.
 It was highly influenced by the Irish War of Independence, which began in 1916 and whose aftermath ran into the 1920s.
 Early on, it adopted an official pan-Celtic policy, and a strong pan-Latin use of the French language.
 In its later years it became associated with a Nordicist blood and soil ideology with aspects in common with Nazism.
 It ceased publication in 1940, but was revived for an individual issue that appeared in 1944.

 History

+First series: organ of the Groupe régionaliste breton (1918–1927)

+The first Breiz Atao was founded in January 1919 by the Groupe régionaliste breton, a youth organisation initially composed primarily of right-wing activists.
+Its editorial line was broad: while some contributors rejected Marxism, others on the left were also published.
+Circulation grew steadily in the early 1920s but remained limited by financial constraints, professional commitments of members, and content that appealed mainly to intellectuals rather than the working class.

+Published monthly from 1919 to July 1927 (issues 1–103), the periodical was edited at 8 rue Édith Cavell in Rennes, the home of its director François Debeauvais.
+Early issues were modest (four pages, 500 copies) due to paper shortages and lack of funds.
+The masthead originally featured a coat of arms with Breton ermines; this was later dropped as the movement moved away from regionalism.
+From 1923 the layout became more ambitious, adopting Art Deco influences designed by Olier Mordrel, increasing to 16 pages and costing 50 centimes.
+In 1925, it reverted to monochrome and fewer pages for cost reasons.
+A new masthead inspired by the Seiz Breur movement appeared in June 1926.

+Art and aesthetics occupied a prominent place.
+Morvan Marchal argued that nation and art were inseparable.
+The periodical contained numerous illustrations, often woodcuts, in line with other post-World War I Breton movement publications.
+From 1925 it used the Hévoud symbol, abandoned around 1930 because of its resemblance to the Nazi swastika.

+Initially regionalist, the periodical gradually broke with mainstream Breton regionalism, criticising ties to France and Catholicism.
+By the mid-1920s it embraced pan-Celticism (exchanging correspondence with Welsh nationalists) and expressed interest in other minority national movements (Flemish, Catalan, etc.).

+From March 1925 to July 1926 Breiz Atao included a literary supplement entirely in Breton, Gwalarn, directed by Roparz Hemon.